eembc/energyrunner/README.md

 * `root` changes where the Runner looks for input files, and saves output sessions.

 * `dut-baud` sets the default Baud rate for serial detection in performance mode.
+This also controls the baud rate to the IO Manager. **USE CAUTION** If you change this from 115200 and forget to change it back, the framework won't detect the IO Manager!
+This is only for direct-connection of the DUT.

 * `dut-boot-mv` selects the voltage used while querying the device on initialization (prior to making the EMON voltage setting available to the user).